openalpr/doc/source/app_integration.rst

 Once updated, restart the OpenALPR agent service to allow the settings to take effect.

-Below is a sample Python script that pulls results from the local Beanstalkd queue:
+Below are sample scripts in Python and PHP that pull results from the local Beanstalkd queue:

 .. code-block:: python